Dec. 19, 2018: This story has been updated with new election results.

-As of January, 126 women will serve in Congress, according to the Center for American Women and Politics, representing 23.6 percent of the seats.
+In January, 127 women will serve in Congress, according to the Center for American Women and Politics, representing 24 percent of the seats.
 That’s more than at any time in U.S. history.

 Nine women will serve as governor in 2019, including one woman of color, after key wins in Kansas, Michigan and South Dakota in November.
 Women will represent 18 percent of governors, matching the records from 2004 and 2007.

-State legislatures continue to be the most open, with a new record of at least 28 percent of seats in 2019 to be held by women, though some races remain undecided.
+State legislatures continue to be the most open, with a new record of 29 percent of seats in 2019 to be held by women.

 See how your state stacks up:

 State legislators are pushing bills in at least 27 states after scores attended an event paid by two activist groups